allison-d/Cluster/README.md

-# ShinyCluster
+# ScopeCluster
-ShinyCluster is an R Shiny app that can use Mass Spec features to cluster molecules and generate a dendrogram.
+ScopeCluster is an R Shiny app that can use Mass Spec features to cluster molecules and generate a dendrogram.
 The app is a visualization tool that can aid in the identification of unknown molecules through clustering with molecules in the dataset that have known structures.
 If abundance fold change values for sample comparisons exist for the dataset, then these abundance values can be displayed alongside the dendrograms as heatmap rings.
 This allows one to quickly ascertain whether molecules with similar structures also have similar fold change values.
-The ShinyCluster dendrogram visualizations are based on those generated with the SCOPE toolbox (Structural-based connectivity and omic phenotype evaluations) [1].
-SCOPE uses simplified molecular-input line-entry system (SMILES) annotations to cluster lipid molecules and the source code for SCOPE can be found here: https://github.com/BakerLabMS/SCOPE
+The ScopeCluster dendrogram visualizations are based on those generated with the SCOPE toolbox (Structural-based connectivity and omic phenotype evaluations) [1].
+SCOPE uses simplified molecular-input line-entry system (SMILES) annotations to cluster lipid molecules and the source code for the original SCOPE implementation can be found here: https://github.com/BakerLabMS/SCOPE

 ![alt_text](https://github.com/allison-d/Cluster/blob/main/docs/For_github.png)

 ## Objective
-The goal of ShinyCluster is to provide a tool which can aid in the identification of unknown compounds in large Mass Spec datasets.
+The goal of ScopeCluster is to provide a tool which can aid in the identification of unknown compounds in large Mass Spec datasets.
 By using Mass Spec features to cluster datasets that contain molecules with unknown structures as well as molecules that have known structures, one can obtain structural information about features of unknown compounds based on other molecules found in the same or nearby clades.
 This tool also allows for the identification of molecules which might be outliers relative to the other molecules in the dataset.
-Prior to the clustering step, ShinyCluster presents users with the option of generating scatter plots of the Mass Spec features and Kendrick mass defect (KMD) values with base groups CH2 and CF2.
+Prior to the clustering step, ScopeCluster presents users with the option of generating scatter plots of the Mass Spec features and Kendrick mass defect (KMD) values with base groups CH2 and CF2.
 These scatter plots can be used to examine specific feature values for potential outliers, as well as identifiy the existence of homologous series through the KMD values and visualize correlations between sets of features.

 ## Directory Organization
-There are 3 R files that are used to run ShinyCluster: app.R, server.R, and ui.R.
+There are 3 R files that are used to run ScopeCluster: app.R, server.R, and ui.R.
 These files are found in the 'code' directory and the files in this directory are shown below.
 In addition to these R files, the CSV files for two test datasets are located in the 'data' directory.

 ```
 .